arnaupv/avgCyclicDir/README.md

 * Use ./Allwmake

 **Capabilities**
+* Spatial averaging along a cyclic direction.
-* Any cyclic direction should be allowed (Please report any possible issue).
+* Cyclic direction automatically detected.
+Any cyclic direction should be allowed (Please report any issue).
+* A new mesh~(called *extrudedMesh*) with a unique control volume in the cyclic direction is created.
+This part of the code is mostly based on the *extrude2DMesh* tool available by default in OpenFOAM.

 **How to use ?**